Potato gnocchi are apparently easy to make, but they hide a series of small pitfalls that can determine the outcome of a

 Why potato gnocchi have to rest before cooking?

 Resting time is important for many reasons: they completely cool and slightly dry out on the surface.
 This step is necessary so that gnocchi can retain their shape even after cooking.
 In fact, if you put immediately potato gnocchi into the boiling water, they can glue to each other.
 On the contrary, if you leave gnocchi rest more then half an hour, they may dry out and become dark and hard.
 The ideal resting time is around 20 minutes, maximum 30.

 How to cook potato gnocchi

 Gnocchi cooking should be made in a large pot with plenty of salted water.
 Gnocchi are dipped into boiling water after being slightly shaken by the flour.
 Do not stir too much during cooking and especially do not do it quickly.
 Potato gnocchi are ready when they come fully to the surface.
 At that point drain them (few at a time) with a perforated ladle (not with the colander!).
 Place them into a bowl with the seasoning you prefer (eg: melted butter, sage and lots of parmesan or pesto alla genovese or bolognese sauce or fresh tomato sauce).
 Stir slightly and serve.

 How to store potato gnocchi?
 Freezing Gnocchi

 Potato gnocchi should not be stored in the refrigerator, otherwise they become dark (potatoes should never be stored in the refrigerator!).
 In order to maintain for a long time gnocchi, you have to freeze them.
 Here’s how to do it: put potato gnocchi, well spaced, on floured trays (wood, plastic or cardboard).
 Place the trays with gnocchi into the freezer.
 Wait for 2/3 hours then transfer them in food plastic bags and put them back into the freezer.
 Do not put freshly made still soft gnocchi in plastic bags, otherwise they will stick to each other!
-Cook gnocchi still frozen in boiling water (as indicated above), directly from the freezer to the pan.
+Cook gnocchi still frozen in boiling water (as indicated above), directly from the freezer to the pot.
 This way they will retain the softness and texture of freshly made potato gnocchi.

 Do you like pumpkin?
 Try our recipe of pumpkin gnocchi